Harleston, Norfolk

 The Quick Verdict

-Harleston is one of South Norfolk’s best-kept secrets – a characterful market town straddling the Waveney Valley with a high street that punches well above its weight.
-The town has maintained a thriving mix of independent shops, traditional pubs, and local businesses while many comparable market towns have struggled.
+Harleston is a market town most of Norfolk overlooks, straddling the Waveney Valley with a high street that works harder than towns twice its size.
+The town’s kept an active mix of independent shops, traditional pubs, and local businesses while many comparable market towns have struggled.
 Wednesday market day brings the town centre to life with local produce, crafts, and a genuine community buzz.
 Property prices are notably affordable by Norfolk standards, offering excellent value for buyers willing to trade a longer Norwich commute for a higher quality of daily life.
-The Waveney Valley provides stunning walks and cycling along the Norfolk-Suffolk border, and the town’s active community makes newcomers welcome quickly.
+The Waveney Valley provides impressive walks and cycling along the Norfolk-Suffolk border, and the town’s active community makes newcomers welcome quickly.
 Harleston works particularly well for remote workers, retirees, and families wanting affordable market town living with genuine character.

 What Are Property Prices Like in Harleston?

 Harleston offers some of the most affordable property in Norfolk’s market town belt.
 The town centre features attractive Georgian and Victorian townhouses along The Thoroughfare, while surrounding streets provide a range of semi-detached homes, terraces, and bungalows from various periods.
-Period properties with character are genuinely affordable here – something increasingly rare in Norfolk’s more fashionable market towns.
+Period properties with character are affordable here, something increasingly rare in Norfolk’s more fashionable market towns.

 Property TypeAvg PricePrice Range